Drive-in worship organised by Bengaluru Church

 According to Vineeta who handles public relations for the church, its authorities stumbled upon the idea of organising the 'Drive-in Worship' to let the worshippers perform their religious obligation without any hindrance.

-This is the first time the church used digital technology extensively to allow the Christians to perform the Sunday service.
+This is the first time the church used digital technology extensively to allow Christians to perform the Sunday service.